solana-foundation/solana-improvement-documents/proposals/0204-slashable-event-verification.md

 their `ProofReport` account to reclaim the lamports.

-They can accomplish this via the `CloseProofReport` instruction which requires 2 accounts:
+They can accomplish this via the `CloseProofReport` instruction which requires one account:

 0. `report_account`: The PDA account storing the report: Writable, owned by the slashing program
-1. `destination`: Writable account to reclaim the lamports

-`CloseProofReport` has an instruction data of 42 bytes, containing:
+`CloseProofReport` has an instruction data of one byte, containing:

 - `0x01`, a fixed-value byte acting as the instruction discriminator
-- `violation_type`, a one byte value acting as the violation type discriminator
-- `slot`, an unaligned eight-byte little-endian unsigned integer indicating the slot which was reported
-- `pubkey`, an unaligned 32 byte array representing the public key of the node which was reported

 We abort if:

-- `violation_type` is not `0x00` (corresponds to `DuplicateBlock` violation)
-- Deriving the pda using `pubkey`, `slot`, and `ViolationType::DuplicateBlock` as outlined above does not result in the adddress of `report_account`
 - `report_account` is not owned by the slashing program
 - `report_account` does not deserialize cleanly to `ProofReport`
-- `report_account.reporter` is not a signer
 - `report_account.epoch + 3` is greater than the current epoch reported from
   the `Clock` sysvar.
 We want to ensure that these accounts do not get closed before they are observed by indexers and dashboards.

-Otherwise we set the owner of `report_account` to the system program, rellocate the account to 0 bytes, and credit the `lamports` to `destination`
+Otherwise we set the owner of `report_account` to the system program, rellocate the account to 0 bytes, and credit the `lamports` to `report_account.reporter`

 ---